meetoseh/backend/docs/db/users.md

   that the user owns the email address
 - `phone_number (text null)`: the phone number of the user.
 NOT A VALID IDENTIFIER.
 - `phone_number_verified (boolean null)`: if we or an identity provider has confirmed that the user owns the phone number.
-Note that `phone_number_verified` is 21 chars, which longer than the cognito jwt limit of 20 chars per field, so in the jwt this is `custom:pn_verified`
+  `custom:pn_verified`
 - `given_name (text null)`: the given name of the user. we don't get this from apple, so it's null for apple users unless they specify it